 No, I wasn’t home with the flu or enjoying a mental health day.
 I was home working.
 And that’s pretty much what every day looks like.

 I did the full-time stay-at-home mom gig for several years before heading back to work as a teacher.
 On those crazy mornings when my kids wouldn’t get dressed and I spilled coffee on my only clean skirt and I had nothing but a soggy sandwich to pack in my lunchbox, I dreamed of working from home, of setting my own hours, of trading in my heals for slippers.

 And then my dream came true.

 However, a couple of weeks into my new job, I realized that working from home is way harder than I imagined.
 I had no idea how many times a day my phone rang!
 I had no idea how much attention my dog needed!
 I had no idea how hard it was to switch gears and revert to mommy mode when the kids came home from school!
-I had no idea there existed so many means of procrastination!
+I had no idea so many means of procrastination existed!

-Many of my MilSpouse friends love working from home, especially because of the added bonus of portability.
-Having the option to bring our jobs with us wherever our home may be is even more incentive to make this employment option doable.
+Many of my milspouse friends love working from home, especially because of the added bonus of portability.
+Having the option to bring our jobs with us when we move is even more incentive to make this employment option doable.
 But it can be challenging to find the balance between flexibility and productivity.

 Sometimes I miss the structure of working outside the home.
 I got dressed and wore makeup.
 I left the house at the same time every day.
 I had face-to-face interaction with other adults.
 I didn’t have 24/7 access to my refrigerator.
 But I would never go back to my old job.
 So how can I find the best of both worlds?